 What Effects My Sperm Health

 Infertility is not just a woman’s problem.
-One third of the time, a male factor is identified as the cause of infertility.
+One-third of the time, a male factor is identified as the cause of infertility.
 Having healthy sperm is important, but sperm health goes beyond just conceiving.
-Sperm quality also plays a role in the health of the overall pregnancy and health of baby.
+Sperm quality also plays a role in the health of the overall pregnancy and health of the baby.

 There are many factors which cause damage to sperm health, some of which are listed below.